Seirdy/seirdy.one/content/posts/fediverse-blocklists.md

 ## Receipts

 The following are receipts for instances on my blocklists.
 Read the text surrounding a link before navigating to it, and let that context serve as a content-warning.
-No links point directly to the source; all go to a third-party archiving service.
+No links point directly to the blocked instance; all go to a third-party archiving service.

 Receipts are biased towards patterns in staff behavior or pervasive patterns among users with staff approval, as that generally won't be solved with a federated report.
 A one-off user action taken out of context, without any sign of staff endorsement, isn't enough to end up on one of these lists because it's not indicative of an instance's moderation policies.
+The one exception is receipts for legally risky media: I don't publish receipts for those, but it should be easy to verify them if you need to.

+I use archive links instead of screenshots.
+Screenshots pose accessibility issues, can be doctored, and are easy to take out of context.

 <details open=""><summary>Toggle receipts</summary>

 ### FediNuke entries

+Criteria for a good FediNuke receipt is stricter than the aforementioned criteria:

+- Reblogs are only significant if they are from a staff member and are boosting local users.
+They are mentioned alongside other receipts to indicate that the content in question is permitted by staff.
+- Each instance must have multiple receipts.
+- For larger instances: receipts must show staff behavior, or show consistent behavior from several users.

 **This section is a work-in-progress,** and it will grow with time.
-I'll add entries in alphabetical order unless someone requests that I skip ahead to one.

 {{< nofollow >}}